infiniteopt/InfiniteOpt.jl/docs/src/guide/parameter.md

 The keyword arguments give users flexibility in how to define their parameters.
-As mentioned above, the users can choose to specify the domain either in the second argument (nonanonymous parameter definition only), or in the keyword arguments.
+As mentioned above, the users can choose to specify the domain either in the second argument (non-anonymous parameter definition only), or in the keyword arguments.
 However, the users cannot do both at the same time.
 The macro will check this behavior and throw an error if this happens.
 For example,
 ```jldoctest; setup = :(using InfiniteOpt; model = InfiniteModel())